After hundreds gathered at a California faith event without masks, officials ask them to self-quarantine

 "We did that and we never received a response.
 I assumed that was sufficient and that we had the green light," he wrote.

-The county health agency said the event
+The county health agen